edgeless-project/edgeless/README.md

 ## How to build

-The Implementation relies on Rust and the ProtoBuf compiler.
+The implementation relies on Rust and the ProtoBuf compiler.

-The easiest way to get started is the devcontainer shipped as part of this repository.
+The easiest way to get started is the `devcontainer` shipped as part of this repository.
 See [Extra](#extra) for tips on how to properly set up the dev container.

-Build Steps:
+**Build Steps**:

 Build edgeless core components and tools: